matloff/omsi/README.md

 selection in the menu, which completely copies the contents of the question box to the answer box.
 Students then edit.

-If you are using the External Editor option, click **CopyQtoF** instead.
-It will copy the question box to your answer file rather than the answer box.
-You will be prompted to first delete the corresponding buffer (e.g. clicking X on a tab or using **:bdelete**, then reopen a buffer to the file after the copying is done.

 <b><i>Saving answers:</i></b>

 Click the question number on the left of the OMSI screen, and